 Mold often grows out of sight in wall cavities due to water problems like flooding or leaks.
 Before you know it, it creates a toxic environment in your home, compromising the indoor air.
 The good news is that even hidden mold leaves behind clues, whether it’s in closets or walls.
 You can find out if mold is growing in your walls in several ways.
 Here is how to detect mold in walls.

 If your home has suffered severe water damage, mold will grow in your walls if the water wasn’t removed within 24-48 hours.
-If water reached drywall, the best practice is to cut it one foot above the water line.
+If the water reached the drywall, the best practice is to cut it one foot above the water line.

-Another sign of visible mold is discoloration of walls, even if it has been painted over.
+Another sign of visible mold is the discoloration of walls, even if it has been painted over.
 If the water damage inside the walls persists, mold will show signs on the surface.

 If you think there’s mold in your walls, get on your hands and knees and smell the electrical outlets.
 This might sound silly, but it may help you sense mold if it’s growing within walls.
-Outlets have better access to the area behind walls.
+Outlets have better access to the area behind the walls.
 Thus, smelling them can help identify the mold problem.